 No one wants their data stolen when conducting an online transaction.
-If they see a message across the top of their browser telling them that your website is not secure, they will go elsewhere quickly.
+If they see a message across the top of their browser telling them your website is not secure, they will go elsewhere quickly.
 Installing an SSL certificate will be infinitely better than losing sales without it.

 Optimizing Your SEO for Voice Search

 Beyond smartphones, the prevalence of digital assistants, such as Amazon Alexa and Google Assistant, has increased the number of voice searches over the past few years.
-Currently, almost 40 percent of internet users in the U.S. utilize voice search, which is only likely to increase through 2023 and beyond.
+As a result, almost 40 percent of internet users in the U.S. utilize voice search, which is only likely to increase through 2023 and beyond.

 When optimizing for voice search, it helps to target keywords in the form of a question.
 These will typically be long-tail keywords that are usually reasonably specific.
 One example would be, “where is Don’s Dry Cleaning?”
 It can also help you to think up any questions a potential customer might have about your type of business and then create blog posts answering these questions.

 Optimizing Your Website for Mobile Devices

-This makes sense since phone searches are expected to go up through 2023 and beyond.
+This makes sense since phone searches are expected to increase through 2023.
 To see how mobile-friendly your website is, start by typing “Google Mobile-Friendly Tool” into Google.
 This will bring up a box where you can enter your site’s URL to be evaluated by Google.

-To improve your site’s performance on mobile devices, you’ll need to make sure it was created with a responsive coding and framework.
+To improve your site’s performance on mobile devices, you’ll need to ensure it was created with responsive coding and framework.
 Hence, it automatically changes how it looks depending on the device used to access it.
 You will also want to boost your webpage loading times by implementing caching, using a content delivery network (CDN), and compressing images.
-Finally, use Google’s Accelerated Mobile Pages (AMP) method for creating mobile-friendly versions of your web pages.
+Finally, use Google’s Accelerated Mobile Pages (AMP) method to create mobile-friendly web page versions.